Larrybin/changan-penpen/docs/faq.md

 Use `pnpm dev` for the standard Next.js development server, or `pnpm dev:cf` to run the OpenNext Cloudflare build through Wrangler.
 Ensure dependencies are installed with `pnpm install` first.

 ### Which quality gates should I run before opening a PR?
-Run `pnpm lint`, `pnpm test`, `pnpm typecheck`, and the documentation tooling such as `pnpm run check:links` to match the repository guidelines.
+Run `pnpm lint`, `pnpm typecheck`, and the documentation tooling such as `pnpm run check:links` to match the repository guidelines.

 ## Deployment & Operations